youngqqcn/BlockchainNotesV2/cosmos-sdk/docs/core/ocap.md

 >     if object A receives a message containing a reference to C. As a
 >     consequence of these two rules, an object can obtain a reference
 >     to another object only through a preexisting chain of references.
->     In short, "Only connectivity begets connectivity."
+>     In short, "Only connectivity begets(产生) connectivity."

 For an introduction to object-capabilities, see this [Wikipedia article](https://en.wikipedia.org/wiki/Object-capability_model).